CMS Landscape

 By decoupling content management from content delivery, a headless CMS facilitates faster page loads and more responsive designs.
 This leads to an overall smoother, more engaging user experience across various devices.

 The Headless CMS architecture allows you to focus on the user experience without the limitations of a traditional monolithic CMS.
-This makes it easier for you to evolve your digital strategy as your needs change.
+This makes it easier for you to evolve your digital transformation strategy as your needs change.

 However, don't forget that in order to successfully set up a content model for your Headless CMS, technical and development knowledge is needed.